cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:ImageAssets:MaxResizeHeight** The maximum height in pixels of that an image is permitted to be resized to.
 Defaults to 3200.
 - **Cofoundry:ImageAssets:CacheMaxAge**  The default max-age to use for the cache control header, measured in seconds.
 Image asset file URLs are designed to be permanently cacheable so the default value is 1 year.

+## InMemoryObjectCacheSettings

+These settings are specificaly for the default in-memory object cache implementation.

+- **Cofoundry:InMemoryObjectCache:CacheMode**  The cache mode that should be used to determine the lifetime of data stored in the cache.
+Defaults to InMemoryObjectCacheMode.Persitent, which is the preferred mode for a single-server deployment.
+InMemoryObjectCacheMode.PerScope can be used to enable a simple multi-server deployment.

 ## MailSettings